engnp/Roofstacks_Case_Solution/README.md

 Generate 1000 mock user records in the Users collection.
 Generate between 0 and 7 mock item records for each user in the Items collection.

+## Processing Data in BigQuery

+Go to the https://console.cloud.google.com/ and select your project which one is related with firebase.
+Find your dataset and related view coming from firebase

+You can process your data with sample codes and make it meaningful for users. bash
+- Items.sql
+- Users.sql

+## Processing Data in BigQuery

+After the view with your processed data are ready.
+You can use this query to build your model to visualize your data bash
+- model_query.sql
+This model include all users & items data

 ## Visualizing Data in Data Studio

 Navigate to Google Data Studio and create a new report.
 Connect the report to your Firestore database via BigQuery.
 Design your report to visualize the data as you see fit.

 ## Embedding Data Studio Report in Web App

 ### Get the Embed Code

 In Data Studio, go to File > Embed Report, and copy the iframe code.

 ### Modify the Web App

 Open roofstacks.html in a text editor.
 Replace the existing iframe code with the one you copied from Data Studio.

 ### Serve the Web App

 Run a simple HTTP server to serve your web app: